KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/office-365-security/user-submission.md

 `3|This part is ignored by the system` <br>
 `Not Junk:This part of the subject is ignored as well`

-- Her iki ileti de Konu'ya bağlı olarak Gereksiz Değil olarak bildiriliyor.
+- Bu iletilerin ikisi de Konu temelinde Gereksiz Değil olarak bildiriliyor.
 - Gerisi yoksayılır.

-Bu biçimden sonra gelen iletiler Gönderiler portalında düzgün görüntülenmez.
+Bu biçimi izlemeyen iletiler Gönderimler portalında düzgün görüntülenmez.